tahinETH/postrack-fe-static/GiantCodebase.md

     {
       question: "What is Postrack?",
       answer:
-        "Postrack goes beyond basic analytics to reveal why your content succeeds or fails. " + "We track granular first-hour engagement patterns invisible to X Analytics, then provide AI-powered strategies to replicate viral moments and avoid dead-end posts.", },
+        "Postrack goes beyond basic analytics to reveal why content succeeds or fails. " + "We track granular first-hour engagement patterns invisible to X Analytics, then provide AI-powered strategies to replicate viral moments and avoid dead-end posts.", },
     {
       question: "How is this better than X Analytics?",
       answer:
         "X shows you what happened.
-We show you why it happened—and how to make it happen again. " + "Track granular first-hour metrics X doesn't surface: early verified engagement velocity, reply sentiment shifts, amplifier quality scoring.", },
+We show you why it happened—and how to make it happen again.
+For not only your account but any public account or post. " +
+        "Track granular first-hour metrics X doesn't surface: early verified engagement velocity, reply sentiment shifts, amplifier quality scoring.", },
     {
         question: "Can I analyze accounts I don't own?",
         answer:
           "Yes!
 Postrack works for any public X account or post.
-Track influencers in your niche, monitor competitors' campaigns, or study viral posts—no permissions needed.", },
+Track influencers in your niche and monitor competitors' campaigns.", },

     {